SCIInstitute/ShapeWorks/docs/use-cases/use-cases.md

 For a full decription of parameters, please see: [optimization parameters](../workflow/parameters.md).

 ### [Analysis of Results](../workflow/analyze.md)
 The resulting correspondence points from optimization can be viewed and analyzed in **ShapeWorks Studio**.
 This is a Qt and VTK-based graphical user interface (GUI), that allows visualizing the correspondence model for each shape sample where particle coloring is used to reflect correspondence among shapes.
-After optimization, the use cases create and open an `analyze.xml` file for viewing the results in Studio.
+After optimization, the use cases create and open an `project.xlsx` file for viewing the results in Studio.
 Studio opens automatically when the use case finishes running.

 <p><video src="https://sci.utah.edu/~shapeworks/doc-resources/mp4s/studio_scroll.mp4" autoplay muted loop controls style="width:100%"></p>